flatcar/shim-review/README.md

 For newcomers, the applications labeled as [*easy to review*](https://github.com/rhboot/shim-review/issues?q=is%3Aopen+is%3Aissue+label%3A%22easy+to+review%22) are recommended to start the contribution process.
 *******************************************************************************
-No, we haven't done any contributions yet but we do plan to contribute in the future before our next shim-review.
+No, we haven't done any contributions yet, but we do plan to contribute in the future before our next shim-review.

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim signing application.
 *******************************************************************************
-None
+None.